 Want to eat something that both looks fancy and tastes good?
 Instagram-worthy matcha fondue is available at Kagurazaka Saryo, a traditional matcha dessert cafe in Tokyo with a healthy concept.
 It is convenient to get there, just a four-minute walk from Kagurazaka Station.
 Matcha fondue is such a unique and popular food, that many people come to Kagurazaka Saryo just to try it!
 The matcha sauce is creamy and sweet, as it is mixed with melted white chocolate.
 Ready to have a mind-blowing matcha tasting experience?
 Sweets and fruits are provided for you to dip into the matcha sauce.
 The hot and bittersweet matcha sauce surprisingly matches with all the food and especially combines well with cold, sweet ice cream.

 If you are interested in trying east-meet-west matcha desserts, why don’t you go to Kinozen?
 Matcha bavarois is a green tea flavored pudding garnished with red bean paste and whipped cream.
 It is based on the bavarois, also known as "Bavarian cream," a sweet dessert consisting of milk, egg yolk, and sugar, which are mixed together to produce a thick custard.
 While the mixture cools, whipped cream is added.
 Kinozen's uniquely Japanese take on the matcha bavarois is velvety smooth and tastes completely different from other puddings.
-It melts in your mouth immediately, the sweetness is just right, and a slight bitter taste can be felt afterward.
+It melts in your mouth immediately, the sweetness is just right, and a slightly bitter taste can be felt afterward.
 Indulging in matcha bavarois served together with green tea, you can share your afternoon tea time with your friends at Kinozen.

 Summer is around the corner, so it's time to eat kakigori!
 Kakigori is a Japanese-style shaved ice dessert which is flavored with syrup.
 The matcha kakigori offered by Saryo Tsujiri makes use of genmaicha, hojicha, and ujikintoki matcha, and it costs 1350 yen to taste all three types of Japanese tea at once.
 Matcha provides a strong aroma and rich flavor while genmaicha and houjicha remove the astringent taste of tea and provides a sweet aftertaste, which is more suitable for children.
 Not only is the exquisite quality of tea leaves important, but the method of steeping tea is also crucial for extracting pleasant flavors and aromas.
 By mixing matcha, genmaicha and houjicha, you can enjoy a complex blend of aromas and flavors.
 Eating Japanese kakigori at Saryo Tsujiri is a refreshing and tasty way to beat the heat.